(call/cc this-class)

 Note

 If you know a bit about operating systems, you'll realize that this is quite similar to how an operating system manages multiple processes — it "interrupts" a process, does something else (that is, runs a different process), and then gets back to continuing the first one.
-In fact, continuations were added to Scheme to enable the writing of time-sharing (multiple-process) systems in Scheme, as a way of investigating good ways of writing them.
+In fact, continuations were added to Scheme to enable time-sharing, multiple-process systems.

 So that's a very simple use of continuations, but hopefully it gives you some understanding of what they are and how they work.